 Assist students in accessing and using UW-Whitewater website including

 |End of semester||Have students complete the Course Evaluation form (will be sent as a link)

 Complete textbook inventory and submit to PIE coordinator

 By 2021, all dual credit (PIE) teachers will be required to have the 18 graduate credits in the content area in which they are teaching.

-Beginning in the summer of 2017, UW-Whitewater will be offering graduate on-line, six week graduate courses for our PIE teachers.
-At this time, courses in Math and in English will be available.
+Beginning in the summer of 2017, UW-Whitewater will be offering graduate online, six week graduate courses for our PIE teachers.
+At this time, courses in Math and English will be available.
 Additional new graduate courses will be offered each summer until 2021.
 These courses are provided at no cost to approved UW-Whitewater PIE teachers.

 Some UW-Whitewater Academic Departments have established specific criteria for approval to teach PIE courses in their fields.
 Please consult the following course title links for program-specific eligibility requirements.